diffblue/gitlab/doc/development/contributing/verify/index.md

 Depending on the complexity and impact of a change, assigning the right people to review your changes might be very important.

-If you don't know who to assign, consult `git blame` or ask in the `#verify` Slack channel (GitLab team members only).
+If you don't know who to assign, consult `git blame` or ask in the `#s_verify` Slack channel (GitLab team members only).

-There are two kinds of changes / merge requests that do require additional attention from reviews:
+There are two kinds of changes / merge requests that require additional attention from reviews and an additional reviewer:

 1. Merge requests changing code around pipelines / stages / builds statuses.
 1. Merge requests changing code around authentication / security features.